manassaloi/manassaloi.github.io/_posts/2020-03-28-sending-product-update-mail.markdown

 ---
 layout: post
-title:  "[Product Update Email] Emoji Reactions is LIVE"
+title:  "[PRODUCT UPDATE EMAIL] Emoji Reactions is LIVE"
 ---

 - There was a time when I used to hate sending product update emails